vals/bcbb/nextgen/README.md

   Demultiplexed fastq files or analysis result files can be selected.
   Data selection is based on project descriptors.

-In addition, there are a couple of scripts for setting up a working environment that uses the [paver][ip3] python module:

-* `scripts/project_paver_init.py` -- installs a pavement file and sets
-  up various standard analysis directories, such as log and doc

 ### Running the pipeline on a subset of demultiplexed samples

 The analysis pipelines typically take raw sequencing data, demultiplex